 - Communities will grow stronger.

 - The nation will have a better chance to thrive.

 The Taylor family had served for the past 12 years in Kenya, usually focused on the children.
 During these years, God has prepared them for what would be His “calling” to them — to teach God’s plan for marriage and mentor couples wanting to make a difference in their church, community, and country —- beginning with their own home.
 This is the ministry of Kweli Moyo.

 Moving forward, the Taylor family has surrendered their home, their children, their family and close friends —- knowing God will care for each of these —- as they obediently go where He has called them.

-Michael currently lives and works in Georgia.
-Maggie and her husband Ray live in Georgia as well.
 After serving for 2 1/2 years with us in missions as well as attending USIU(United States International University) Peter headed back to the US to finish his college degree in International Affairs.
 He has completed his degree and has been commissioned as a Second Lieutenant in the United States Marine Corp.